adou600/IosContinuousIntegration/README.md

 ## Install and configure fastlane in your project

-The first step to be able to perform continuous integration is to find a way to run the tests of your project with the command line.
-We will use [the awesome fastlane](https://fastlane.tools), but xcodebuild or [Xcode bots](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/xcode_guide-continuous_integration/) can do it as well.
+The first step to be able to perform continuous integration is to find a way to build your project and run the tests with the command line.
+We will use [the awesome fastlane](https://fastlane.tools), but [Xcode bots](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/xcode_guide-continuous_integration/) can do it as well.

 ### Install fastlane

- - See the official documentation: https://github.com/KrauseFx/fastlane#installation
+See the official documentation: https://github.com/KrauseFx/fastlane#installation

- - At the time of the writing:
+At the time of the writing:
    - ```sudo gem install fastlane --verbose```
    - ```xcode-select --install```

 ### Init Fastlane for your project

    - ```cd IosContinuousIntegration```
-   -  Initialize fastlane with ```fastlane init```, making sur  to enter an App Identifier, your apple ID and the scheme name of the app.
+   -  Initialize fastlane with ```fastlane init```, making sure to enter an App Identifier, your apple ID and the scheme name of the app.
 It is not necessary to setup deliver, snapshot and sigh for now.

 ```
 My-MacBook-Pro:IosContinuousIntegration adou600$ fastlane init